Frisians

+Name

+There are several theories about the origin of the name of the Frisians, which is derived from Frisii or Fresones, names used by the Romans to describe a Germanic tribe that inhabited the same region but disappeared during the 5th century before the appearance of the Frisians.
+Most probably the name is derived from the verb fresare in Vulgar Latin, meaning 'milling, cutting, grooving, crushing, removing shells'; this name may have been given to the Frisii because they 'cut the land': digging ditches and dykes to drain the wet marshlands where they lived.
+Compare fresar el paisaje in the Romance language Spanish.
+Another theory is the name derives from frisselje (to braid, thus referring to braided hair).

 History

-The ancient Frisii enter recorded history in the Roman account of Drusus's 12 BC war against the Rhine Germans and the Chauci.
+Prior to the appearance of the modern Frisians, their namesake, the ancient Frisii, enter recorded history in the Roman account of Drusus's 12 BC war against the Rhine Germans and the Chauci.
 They occasionally appear in the accounts of Roman wars against the Germanic tribes of the region, up to and including the Revolt of the Batavi around 70 AD.
-Frisian mercenaries were hired to assist the Roman invasion of Britain in the capacity of cavalry.
+Frisian mercenaries were hired as cavalry to assist the Roman invasion of Britain.
 They are not mentioned again until c.
 296, when they were deported into Roman territory as laeti (i.e., Roman-era serfs; see Binchester Roman Fort and Cuneus Frisionum).
 The discovery of a type of earthenware unique to fourth century Frisia, called terp Tritzum, shows that an unknown number of them were resettled in Flanders and Kent, probably as laeti under Roman coercion.

-From the third through the fifth centuries Frisia suffered marine transgressions that made most of the land uninhabitable, aggravated by a change to a cooler and wetter climate.
+From the third through the fifth centuries, Frisia suffered marine transgressions that made most of the land uninhabitable, aggravated by a change to a cooler and wetter climate.
 Whatever population may have remained dropped dramatically, and the coastal lands remained largely unpopulated for the next two centuries.
 When conditions improved, Frisia received an influx of new settlers, mostly Angles and Saxons.
 These people would eventually be referred to as 'Frisians' (Frīsa, Frīsan), though they were not necessarily descended from the ancient Frisii.
 It is these 'new Frisians' who are largely the ancestors of the medieval and modern Frisians.

 By the end of the sixth century, Frisian territory had expanded westward to the North Sea coast and, in the seventh century, southward down to Dorestad.
 This farthest extent of Frisian territory is sometimes referred to as Frisia Magna.
 Early Frisia was ruled by a High King, with the earliest reference to a 'Frisian King' being dated 678.